thelfer/tfel/docs/web/singlecrystal.md

 ## Data structure generated

-For performances reasons, it would be too costly to build the information about slip systems and interaction matrices every time the behaviour is integrated.
+For performance reasons, it would be too costly to build the information about slip systems and interaction matrices every time the behaviour is integrated.